 Reporting (see chapter 4.4.5) and communication and dissemination (see chapter 4.4.6) is (1) to inform the stakeholders by responding as comprehensively to the prior expressed information needs, (2) to receive broad feedback on scope, focus and technical scientific approaches and value of the NFMS and (3) to begin discourses on all aspects of national forest monitoring with any interested party.

-The NFMS responsible officers must acknowledge that a NFMS has not only a challenging technical-scientific side but an equally challenging political side.
+The NFMS responsible officers must acknowledge that a NFMS has not only a challenging technical-scientific side but an equally challenging communication and political side.

-At the end, NFMS data and information serve to inform with scientifically sound results and by that to reduce speculation: frequently, forest related discourses both within the government and between government and NGOs or the general public are quite controversial - and scientifically sound information may help to bring these discourses on a better informed level.
+At the end, NFMS data and information serve to inform with scientifically sound results and by that to reduce speculation: frequently, forest related discourses both within the government and between government and NGOs or the general public are quite controversial partly due to lack of proper information, and scientifically sound information may help to bring these discourses on a better informed level.

-While it will be impossible to anticipate all possible questions that might be asked from a future national forest inventory the NFMS process should foster discourses by organizing workshops and discussion on the approaches and results of the forest inventory cycles.
-These workshops may be of a general type or be focused on groups of stakeholder with similar expectations, for example conservation NGOs, forest research institutes, wood processing industry, rural development NGOs etc.
+While it will be impossible to anticipate all possible questions that might be asked from a future national forest inventory, the NFMS process should foster discourses by organizing workshops and discussion on the approaches and results of the forest inventory cycles.
+These workshops may be of a general type or be focused on groups of stakeholders with similar expectations, for example conservation NGOs, forest research institutes, wood processing industry, rural development NGOs etc.

 Making inventory data publicly available has the potential to allow interested users to turn the data into useful information on their own.

-Fostering discourses on the NFMS program and results, an NFMS shall:
+In order to foster discourses on the NFMS program and results, an NFMS should:

 Identify a suitable format of workshop for each particular stakeholder group.